The Prince William County, Va. venue and its 25,000-seat capacity are one of the largest in the region.

 Read on for upcoming highlights.

-- So-called "Parrot-heads" will swarm the venue for Jimmy Buffet's Aug.
+Country singer “>Matchbox 20 and the “>Jimmy Buffet’s Aug.
 17 concert.
-Buffet penned the songs "Margaritaville," "Cheeseburger in Paradise," and "Why Don't We Get Drunk."
+Buffet penned the songs “Margaritaville,” “Cheeseburger in Paradise,” and “Why Don’t We Get Drunk.”
 Tickets start at $47.